Tennessee State Route 175: Memphis

 SR 175 begins in extreme southwestern Shelby County as a continuation of MS 301 along Weaver Road.
 It intersects US 61/SR 14 (Third Street) and travels with it until Shelby Drive where it turns east.
 After about 1 mi, SR 175 passes Greeter Park and intercepts Horn Lake Road to become East Shelby Drive, passing through the community of Persey.
 SR 175 then crosses the Illinois Central Railroad.
-From this point, SR 175 travels another 2.4 miles through Whitehaven in southern Memphis, and intercepts US 51 (SR 3/Elvis Presley Boulevard).
-Then, SR 175 continues for 1.3 mi, and intercepts I-55/I-69 (Exit 2).
+From this point, SR 175 travels another 2.4 mi through Whitehaven in southern Memphis, and intercepts US 51 (SR 3/Elvis Presley Boulevard).
+Then, SR 175 continues for 1.3 mi, and intercepts I-55 (Exit 2).
 Shortly after, intercepting Airways Boulevard and passing the Memphis International Airport.
 After passing the airport SR 175 has an intersection with SR 176 (Getwell Road) before it intercepts US 78 (SR 4/Lamar Avenue) within the community of Capleville and crosses the BNSF Railway twice.